StanfordGeospatialCenter/MSA/README.md

 The Stanford MSA is an ongoing project that involves the careful aggregation of data on a topic that receives numerous new records under the search term “Mass Shooting” on a weekly basis.
 Updating the database involves checking and corroborating both new and historical stories and is a time consuming process.
 Our goal is to release a new update at least once a month or more frequently depending on the number of new records.

 ##### Access
-Please fill out the form linked [here](https://docs.google.com/forms/d/1tu5IyY3Fr93ecxwFh584cs30lrff3Jau2VJdNjhFAHc/viewform) to obtain a copy of the latest MSA release and data dictionary.
+Please fill out the form linked [here](https://docs.google.com/forms/d/1tu5IyY3Fr93ecxwFh584cs30lrff3Jau2VJdNjhFAHc/viewform) if you plan to use the database.
 Current release copy is June 6th, 2016.